pgaskin/pulseaudio-win32/README.md

 overwritten on install and deleted on uninstall.
 To preserve your changes, place your custom configuration files in `*.pa.d\*.pa` and `*.conf.d\*.conf`.

-Uninstalling will remove everything except for the log and state data for the service if used.
+Uninstalling will remove everything except for custom configuration files in the aforementioned folders.

 ### Notes